Osgoode Hall Law School: Student life

 The Legal & Literary Society, Osgoode Hall Law School's official student society, coordinates student activities both on and off campus.
-The organization also funds over fifty student clubs, as well as the student newspaper, Obiter Dicta.
+The organization also funds the student newspaper, Obiter Dicta, along with over fifty student clubs, with notable examples including the Osgoode Hall Criminal Law Society and the Osgoode Constitutional Law Society (OCLS), which was founded in 2014.

 Osgoode hosts Professional Development Programs (OPD) which are located in downtown Toronto at 1 Dundas Street near the original Osgoode Hall building.